aliyurtsevenn/mosaicprot/README.md

 - `--output_alt_file`: Output file for alternative proteins (default: altProts.fasta).
 - `--output_ref_file`: Output file for reference proteins (default: refProts.fasta).

-The input file names `<orfs.fasta>` and `<ref.fasta>` are user-defined but must end with “.fasta”.
-The default output file names altProts.fasta and refProts.fasta can be modified only after the generation of output files.
+The input file `<orfs.fasta>` is the output of module 1 (detect_ORFs).
+The input file `<ref.fasta>` contains a canonical proteome downloaded from a database or a user-defined canonical proteome.
+The default output file names are altProts.fasta and refProts.fasta.

 ### 3. simulate_chimeric_proteins